 HB 469-Relating to Salvage of Pleasure Vessels

-On Tuesday, January 16th, HB 469, by Representative Shawn Harrison (R-Tampa) was heard before the House Careers and Competition Subcommittee and passed.
+On Tuesday, January 16th, HB 469, by Representative Shawn Harrison (R-Tampa) was heard before the House Careers and Competition Subcommittee and passed by a vote of 9 yeas to 2 nays.
 AIF’s Senior Vice President of State and Federal Affairs, Brewster Bevis, stood in support of this bill.

 This legislation creates the “Florida Salvage of Pleasure Vessels Act” (act) to provide certain consumer protections for salvage work performed on pleasure vessels.
 More specifically it requires that salvors must provide a customer or potential customer with a written disclosure statement and salvage work estimate for services.
 If a salvor’s charges exceed the written estimate by more than 20 percent, the salvor is required to promptly notify the customer of the additional estimated charge and allow the customer to authorize, modify, or cancel the order for salvage.